hexixiang/TACOS/readme.md

 We conducted a single-score evaluation on MT-Bench across different base LLMs and IFT datasets.
 Scores were generated by GPT-4 on a scale ranging from [1, 10].
 The results highlight the effectiveness of our approach, with the best performing methods bolded and the second best methods underlined.

-The following table summarizes the scores obtained by OpenCS compared to other baseline methods on various datasets.
-These results demonstrate that OpenCS consistently achieves high scores, affirming its superiority in instruction-following tasks.
+The following table summarizes the scores obtained by TACOS compared to other baseline methods on various datasets.
+These results demonstrate that TACOS consistently achieves high scores, affirming its superiority in instruction-following tasks.

 <div align="center">
     <img src="figures/mt-bench.png" alt="MT-Bench Results" style="width:60%;"/>